tmtowtdi/cc/write_docs/install.rst

 A GPS satellite machine is usually just a regular computer, but you can use any computer or turtle, as long as it has a modem attached.

 Get four such machines.
-Label each one (all four can share the same label if desired), then pull the startup script
+Label each one, then download the startup script.

 .. code-block:: text

-    > label set GPS
+    > label set gps1
     > pastebin get DkS2Evw3 startup

 Place the machines per the diagram image in the `first post in this thread, by